Kailash Srinivasan" />

 Canada has in place some old and some new pilot programs for attracting the right kind of talent.
 Some of these are listed below:

-• The Express Entry Program: Express Entry is designed to attract highly skilled global talent and former international students.
+Express Entry is designed to attract highly skilled global talent and former international students.
 It is a points-based system that selects those skilled workers for immigration who have the skills Canada needs to fill labour shortages.

-• Global Skills Strategy (GSS): This program helps businesses attract top talent for their companies.
+This program helps businesses attract top talent for their companies.
 Being a fast and predictable process, GSS features quicker application processing times (2-weeks), work permit exemptions and enhanced customer service.

-• Start-Up Visa Program: The Entrepreneur Start-Up Visa Program, a new Canadian immigration pilot project is one of its kind in the world.
+The Entrepreneur Start-Up Visa Program, a new Canadian immigration pilot project is one of its kind in the world.
 The Program has so far attracted more than 300 entrepreneurs and has led to 200 start-ups that have been launched in Canada.
 It links successful applicants with private sector organizations who can provide funding, guidance and expertise on establishing and operating a business in Canada.

-• The Atlantic Immigration Pilot: The pilot helps employers in Atlantic Canada hire skilled foreign workers who want to immigrate to Atlantic Canada.
+The pilot helps employers in Atlantic Canada hire skilled foreign workers who want to immigrate to Atlantic Canada.
 It also targets international graduates wishing to stay in Atlantic Canada after they graduate.

-• The Rural and Northern Immigration Pilot: This unique 5-year pilot has been designed to help rural and northern communities to attract and retain skilled foreign workers.
+This unique 5-year pilot has been designed to help rural and northern communities to attract and retain skilled foreign workers.
 The program’s goal is to use immigration to help meet local labour market needs and support regional economic development.
 Recently, Vernon and West Kootenay were selected to be a part of this new program.